 Non-persistent events are those events that have to be explicitly included in the RequestedEvents list.
 The (possibly empty) list of requested events completely replaces the previous list of requested events.
 In addition to the persistent events, only the events specified in the requested events list will be detected by the endpoint.
 If a persistent event is included in the RequestedEvents list, the action specified will then replace the default action associated with the event for the life of the RequestedEvents list, after which the default action is restored.
-For example, if "Ignore off-hook" was specified, and a new request without any off-hook instructions were received, the default "Notify off-hook" operation then would be restored.
 A given event MUST NOT appear more than once in a RequestedEvents.
 The omission of the RequestedEvents parameter is interpreted as an empty RequestedEvents list.
 More than one action can be specified for an event, although a given action can not appear more than once for a given event.
 Table 2 below specifies the legal combinations of actions: